Better Utilizing Investments to Leverage Development (BUILD) Grant Program

 Deadline Details

-Applications were to be submitted by May 18, 2020.
-A similar deadline is anticipated annually.
+Applications were due January 30, 2025.
+A similar deadline is expected, annually.

 Award Details

-Funding High Performance Computing in Support of University Research – Sponsored by NetApp
+• Funding High Performance Computing in Support of University Research – Sponsored by NetApp - Playback Available

-Getting A Virtualization Project Funded - Sponsored by NetApp
+• Getting A Virtualization Project Funded - Sponsored by NetApp - Playback Available

 You have not selected any grants to Add